-The course meets the requirements for 1/2 unit in Economics prior to graduation.
+The course meets the requirements for 1⁄2 unit in Economics prior to graduation.
 This is primarily a lecture course and will provide the student with a survey of core economic concepts including microeconomics, macroeconomics, and international economics.
-Students will also receive instruction in personal financial decision-making through group participation in a stock market simulation, which is conducted concurrently with the course.
+Students will also receive instruction in personal financial decisionmaking through group participation in a stock market simulation, which is conducted concurrently with the course.

-Participation in Government (1686) ^{1/2} credit Open to seniors only.
-This course satisfies the NYSED required ^{1/2} unit participatory government.
+Participation in Government (1686) 1⁄2 credit Open to seniors only.
+This course satisfies the NYSED required 1⁄2 unit in participatory government.

 This course is designed to develop an understanding of law as an integral part of our American society.
 Law in a Free Society will clarify student attitudes and perspectives regarding law and our legal system.
 Course objectives reflect an emphasis upon the proper balance between an individual's rights and his/her responsibilities within our democratic and pluralistic society.
 The use of the case study and community resources will be important features of this course.
-Students will participate in numerous activities to enhance their understanding of our government and legal system.
+Students will participate in numerous activities to enhance their understanding of our government and legal system, including mock trials, opportunities to visit Auburn Correctional Facility and law enforcement ride alongs.

-Participation in Government: The United States Government in Wartime: Focus on World War II (1687)
+Participation in Government: The United States Government in Wartime: Focus on World War II (1687) 1⁄2 credit

 Open to seniors only.
-This course satisfies the NYSED required 1/2 unit in participatory government.
+This course satisfies the NYSED required 1⁄2 unit in participatory government.

-The class is open to 12^{th} graders who have successfully passed 10^{th} and 11^{th} grades.
+The class is open to 12th graders who have successfully passed 10th and 11th grades.

-Using a backdrop of World War II, this course examines the foundation of our American democracy, calling attention to the importance of civil liberties, voting and other methods of participation in government and civic life.
+Using the backdrop of World War II, this course examines the foundation of our American democracy, calling attention to the importance of civil liberties, voting and other methods of participation in government and civic life.
 All levels of government are encompassed within the course affording the opportunity to utilize a variety of resources.
 Content provides an opportunity for comparison of our governmental system with that of other countries.
 In order to equip students to navigate in the digital age, the importance of information and the need to be able to access and evaluate information will be integrated throughout the course.